Skip to main content

 Whatever the means, it targeted an extraordinary breadth of people with hundreds of small explosions -- all at once, wherever the pager carrier happened to be -- that left some maimed.

-Lebanon's health minister, Firas Abiad, said at least nine people were killed, including an 8-year-old girl, and 2,750 wounded -- 200 of them critically -- by the explosions.
+Lebanon's health minister, Firas Abiad, said to Qatar's Al Jazeera network at least nine people were killed, including an 8-year-old girl, and some 2,750 were wounded -- 200 of them critically -- by the explosions.
 Most had injuries in the face, hand, or around the abdomen.

 “We hold the Israeli enemy fully responsible for this criminal aggression that also targeted civilians,” Hezbollah said, adding that Israel will “for sure get its just punishment.”